SmartData conference 2021

 Apache Airflow 2.3 and beyond: What comes next?
 By Ash Berlin-Taylor from Astronomer.io

 Ash has been a contributor to Airflow for almost four years.
 He was the Release Manager for majority of the 1.10 release series and he also re-wrote a lot of the Scheduler internals to be highly-available and increase performance by an order of magnitude.
 Outside of Airflow he is the Director of Airflow Engineering at Astronomer.io where he runs the team of developers contributing to the open source Airflow project.

 Ash started by mentioning Airflow recent achievements, like performance 10-100 time speed up of Airflow 2.0 released in December last year.
 Airflow 2.2, which is about to be released, contains following updates:

-- AIP-39: Run DAGs on customizable schedules .
+i.
+AIP-39: Run DAGs on customisable schedules .
 Confusing ?execution date? deprecated, introduced ?logical_date?, ?data_interval_start?, ?data_interval_end? instead.

-Roadmap for version 2.3 is not yet finalized and Ash presented his own vision of possible Airflow?s future.
+Roadmap for version 2.3 is not yet finalised and Ash presented his own vision of possible Airflow’s future.

-Among even more distant future ideas there are following:
+Among even more distant future ideas these were presented the following:

 Big Data Tool presentation by Oleg Chiruhin from JetBrains

 Big Data Tool is a powerful plugin for IntellijIdea which allows to work with Zeppelin notebooks, monitor Spark and Hadoop applications and explore cloud storage systems.